Drug-Induced Psychosis: Definition, Symptoms, and Treatment

 Is hospitalization required for substance-induced psychosis?

-Hospitalization isn’t always necessary, but in moderate to severe cases, especially if there is a risk of harm to self or others, inpatient care is often the safest option.
-At Retreat of Broward, we offer compassionate inpatient services for individuals struggling with drug-induced psychosis, including medical detox and intensive therapy.
+Hospitalization is not always necessary, but in moderate to severe cases, particularly when there is a risk of harm, inpatient care is the safest option.
+At The Retreat of Broward, our admissions team can help determine what level of care fits the situation.

 What is the difference between substance-induced psychosis and schizophrenia?